-In addition to the distribution of the SRD grant, 13% of respondents indicated that they received food support from the government or an NGO since the pandemic started in March 2020 (Figure 34).
-The food support that was provided to respondents was mostly provided to Black African and Coloured households - which are the two population groups in Gauteng who are the most likely to skip meals and be food insecure (Maree, 2021) (Figure 35).
+Single-person households over the age of 60 were least likely to apply for the SRD grant (5%) compared to 45% of multigenerational households In addition to the distribution of the SRD grant, 13% of respondents indicated that they received food support from the government or an NGO since the pandemic started in March 2020 (Figure 34).
+The food support that was provided to respondents was mostly provided to black African and coloured households - which are the two population groups in Gauteng who are the most likely to skip meals and be food insecure (Maree, 2021) (Figure 35).

-Figure 34: Percentage of respondents who received social relief during the COVID-19 pandemic.
-Data source: GCRO QoL 6 (2020/21).
+Figure 35: Percentage of respondents who received food support from the government or an NGO during the COVID-19 pandemic, by population group and household size DATA SOURCE: GCRO QoL 6 (2020/21)